uofu-emb/rtos/labs/01.makefiles/README.md

 You may think that this is a benefit - maybe someone wants a prebuilt version of the code!
 But what if I forget to commit the build artifacts  everytime, or commit an artifact that includes changes that aren't committed?
 This is why we use CI/CD!
-They can get the artifact from the build server, and are guaranteedwill have an up to date copy from a fresh repository.
+They can get the artifact from the build server, and are guaranteed to have an up-to-date copy from a fresh repository.

 Create a new file called `.gitignore`, and add a line with `hello.txt` Now run `git status`.
 The build artifact is no longer listed as a new file.
 You will see the ignore file.